asteroid-lang/asteroid/Asteroid User Guide.md

 ```
   asteroid [flags] <input file>
 ```
-For more details please see the documentation below on running and installing Asteroid.
+For more details please see the documentation below.

 ## Installation